jenniferzouak/package-vision/README.md

 # package-vision
-Learning about machine vision and recognition
+Learning about machine vision and recognition wow!